mario-git/machine-setup/bootstrap/README.md

 ### Other bits

-Caps-lock as Ctrl in Linux: add
+Caps-lock as Ctrl in Debian: add

 `XKBOPTIONS="ctrl:nocaps"`